Hi! I know a lot about mechanical engineering and product design,

 which is a pretty good combination that has allowed me to do everything from

-help a 6m long blimp do loops to think about accessibility in driverless cars.
+help a 6m long blimp do loops to work on haptics for virtual reality.

 I apply design thinking to a variety of fields and things that interest me.

-I am currently in my 4th and penultimate year studying towards an MEng in Product Design Engineering at the University of Glasgow and the Glasgow School of Art.
-The course is great and have allowed me to aquire the skills that let me do what I enjoy.
+I am currently in my final year studying towards an MEng in Product Design Engineering at the University of Glasgow and the Glasgow School of Art.

 Mail me at email@example.com for a chat or find me at:

 Masters project investigating the most effective haptics in VR for home use.
 Aiming for a versatile handheld directional feedback solution.

 Virtual Reality is interesting as a new arena for haptics as the requirements are different than on-screen applications with handheld controllers.
 In a much larger degree, vision and audio are the driving senses.
 Instead of accurately simulating a force on a users hand then, a close enough approximation is all that is needed.
 I wanted to explore this space, seeing what improvements to current designs that I could come up with in the short amount of time I have for my project.
 The limitations I put on myself was that this was to be a home use product, not a specialist tool.
 Specialist applications have had access to VR for some time and requirements are much less strict, making it less interesting.

 The project started very general, haptics in VR for home use.
 After researching the current market and research projects it became obvious that indirect feedback (not touching skin) was the most promising haptics arena in the short-term.
 For home room scale VR, anything that is grounded (and therefore limited in range and added cost and invconvinience) is out of the question.
 After my initial research I ended up the brief below: